dottjt/reddit_response/README.md

 - Bring next page button to the top of the page.
 Copy it and install it at the top.
 (It will drop to the bottom of the page now, really not a huge deal)
 - Message for providing meditation advice.
 - For inbox messages, console.log unmatched things, esepecially the toNotRespond ones.
+- At the top with prelim url, maybe I can order them based on type start/relapse etc.
+- to follow messages

 ### LOW PRIORITY